atomaszewicz/Simpsons/RStudio/Analysis.md

 ![gold_rate2](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/gold_rate2.png?raw=TRUE)

-The regression shows that the IMDb score in the "Golden Age" doesn't change that much: the difference between the max and min of the regression are less than 2/5 of a point apart (with a linear regression this difference shrinks to 7/100 of a point [gold_rate](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/gold_rate.png?raw=TRUE) ).
+The regression shows that the IMDb score in the "Golden Age" doesn't change that much: the difference between the max and min of the regression are less than 2/5 of a point apart (with a [linear regression](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/gold_rate.png?raw=TRUE) this difference shrinks to 7/100 of a point  ).